 Source: Bluewater Sweden | Unsplash

-Our family has made a promise to increase our overall water intake so we are each drinking what is recommended.
-An easy way to keep all of us in check is we each have our own specific water bottle that helps us keep track of how much water we’ve had during the day.
+Our family has made a promise to increase our overall water intake, so we are each drinking what is recommended.
+An easy way to keep all of us in check is by each having our own specific water bottle that helps us keep track of how much water we’ve had during the day.
 Water sustains our bodies, so we prioritize drinking the right amount for our bodies above any other liquids.
 Before we did this, I found that I would only drink very minimal water.
 Now, I take a more proactive approach to how much water we each drink daily.

 Toddler and Kids Sunhat